Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: A Specific Hidden Sector with FI 0

-At this point, to further simplify our equations, we can make another simplifying assumption.
-It was shown in~\cite{Anderson:2010ty,Ashmore:2021xdm} that bundle deformations can be used shift the system into a region of moduli space in which the first order terms in the linear expansion in the string coupling are much smaller than the terms which appear at tree-level.
-Assuming we turn on the VEVs of the $C^L$ fields in such a region, we will find that the Killing vector $k_S$, which corresponds to the dilaton field, and appears only after we include the one-loop Green-Schwarz anomaly cancellation term, is negligible compared to the Killing vectors of the K\"ahler moduli and the $C^L$ matter fields, $k_{T}^{i}$ and $k_{C}^{L} $ respectively.
-In this case, one can drop the dilaton anomalous transformation under $U(1)$ from our analysis.
+At this point, to further simplify our equations, we make the following mild assumptions.
+It was shown in~\cite{Anderson:2010ty,Ashmore:2021xdm} that bundle deformations can be used to shift the vacuum into a region of moduli space in which the first order terms in the linear expansion in the string coupling are much smaller than the terms which appear at tree-level.
+Assuming that we turn on the VEVs of the $C^L$ fields in such a region, we will find that the Killing vector $k_S$, which corresponds to the dilaton field and appears only after we include the one-loop Green-Schwarz anomaly cancellation term, is negligible compared to the Killing vectors of the K\"ahler moduli and the $C^L$ matter fields, that is, $k_{T}^{i}$ and $k_{C}^{L}$ respectively.
+Therefore, we will henceforth take $k_S=0$.
+Furthermore, we will also neglect five-brane effects which, similarly, only appear at higher orders in $\epsilon_S$ in the effective theory.
 The D-flatness condition \eqref{book2} then simplifies to

 Recall that $\mu(L)=d_{ijk}l^ia^ja^k$ is the expression for the tree-level slope of the line bundle $L$ with an anomalous $U(1)$ structure group.
+Let us now consider the F-flatness condition.
+Since, in this Section $FI \neq 0$, the superpotential term, which contains the matter fields $C^L$, now becomes relevant.
+Turning on VEVs for the $C^L$ fields deforms the hidden sector line bundle, breaking the anomalous $U(1)$ symmetry.
+In this case, the F-flatness condition does play an important role, as it restricts the space of the possible line bundle deformations, or the so called ``branch structure''; see ~\cite{Anderson:2010ty,Ashmore:2021xdm}.

 Within this context, one can then repeat the analysis of Section 3 using the formalism presented in Section 2 and Appendix B. Since the VEVs of the matter scalars fields are now non-vanishing, the associated chiral superfields $\tilde{C}^{L}$ now mix with $\tilde{S}$ and $\tilde{T}^{i}$ as shown in Lagrangian \eqref{rain1}.
 Here, we will not explicitly carry out the field redefinitions required to normalize the kinetic terms and to diagonalize the mass matrix.
 Instead, we will simply state the results.
 We find that the complex scalar field $\xi^{1}$ associated with the first row of the $[U_{A}^{B}]$ matrix is again given by